 In Kansas, lawmakers are particularly harsh on underage offenders—especially when it comes to drinking and driving.
-For this reason, it is important to understand that you are subject to the state's "zero tolerance law" until you have reached the age of 21.
+For this reason, it is important to understand that you are subject to the state's "zero-tolerance law" until you have reached the age of 21.
 This means that you could face steep penalties if you were found to be operating a vehicle with a blood-alcohol concentration (BAC) of .02% of greater.
 Unlike a regular DUI offense, this crime is typically charged as an infraction.
 Because of this, you could not be sentenced to time in jail.
-Instead, your driver's license would automatically be suspended for 30 days, followed by 330 days of restricting driving privileges.
+Instead, your driver's license would automatically be suspended for 30 days, followed by 330 days of restricted driving privileges.

-While it is illegal for an individual under the age of 21 to operate a vehicle with a blood-alcohol concentration of .02% or higher, one would only be in violation of the state's zero tolerance law if their BAC did not rise above .08%.
+While it is illegal for an individual under the age of 21 to operate a vehicle with a blood-alcohol concentration of .02% or higher, one would only be in violation of the state's zero-tolerance law if their BAC did not rise above .08%.
 In the event that an underage driver's BAC was measured at .08% or greater, however, they would be subjected to the same DUI laws as anyone else.
 In Kansas, the subsequent penalties would be as follows:

 First DUI Offense (Class B Non-Person Misdemeanor)